 This article was long-buried in an obscure corner of my ancient website, and is a good tech overview of the second bike version.
-The Winnebiko II flickered to life in 1986, was exhibited (incomplete) at Expo 86 in Vancouver, spent a month or two of intense hackage in a Bainbridge Island lab, then covered 6,000 miles on both coasts of the US before extreme gizmological fantasies launched the BEHEMOTH project in 1989.
+The Winnebiko II flickered to life in 1986 including an intense console fabrication project, was exhibited at Expo 86 in Vancouver, spent a month or two of intense hackage in a Bainbridge Island lab, then covered 6,000 miles on both coasts of the US before extreme gizmological fantasies launched the BEHEMOTH project in 1989.
 (All photos are clickable for larger versions; the top one is by Dan Burden.)

 by Steven K. Roberts